 Riders, please refrain from riding the course during other's races.
 There will be a few minutes before each race to ride the course.

 A Race: We will have age group category results for Men under 35, 35-54, and 55+.
-All A catergories will be racing together.
+All A categories will be racing together.
 Each category will have a leader jersey as an end of season prize.
 Best 3 of 4 races count toward the jersey, so come to as many races as you can!
 Podium pictures for top 3 each category/each race post race mandatory.
-Swag prizes will be awarded to the top three racers along with other random racers.
+Prizes will be awarded to the top three racers along with other random racers.

 A team competition will be added this year.
 The team competition is all age inclusive.
 It will be cross country running style scoring where the lowest score wins.
-The top 5 racers from each team will score the points.
-If you have more than 5 and your 6th/7th racer places ahead of a 4th/5th place rider from another team it will still help your team score.
+The top 4 racers from each team will score the points.
+If you have more than 4 and your 5th/6th racer places ahead of a 4th/5th place rider from another team it will still help your team score.
 All 4 races count toward the end of series team championship.
+If you have less than 4 that's ok.
+The "missing rider/s" would be given the last place position +1 number of points.

 B Race: Prizes assigned randomly, given about 10 min after the race at the podium presentation.
 We will do a podium pic with the top 3.
 No separate age categories.
 Results will be listed on the website.